Folklore of India: Traditional games of India

 India has a long history of board games.
 You hear about these from the times of the Mahabharata and the Mughal empire.
 Some of the popular board games that originated from Indian Traditional games include Chess (Chaturanga), Ludo (Pachisi) and Snakes and Ladders (Moksha-Patamu).

 Recently, Odisha, a state in eastern India, introduced a child-friendly programme called Srujan (creativity) in the primary schools.
-About 18 million children took part in four activities like story telling activities, traditional games, traditional art and craft and music and dance and riddles over a period of three years (2007–2010).
+About 18 million children took part in four activities like story telling activities, traditional games, traditional art and craft, music, dance and riddles over a period of three years (2007–2010).
 The result is that while there are hundreds of varieties of folktales, the varieties of traditional games are limited.
-About three hundred traditional games both indoor and outdoor were commonly played and it was found that the traditional games contain mathematical knowledge (like counting, measurement, shapes and size, geometrical ideas and finally socialization through action).
+About three hundred traditional games both indoor and outdoor were commonly played and it was found that these traditional games contains mathematical knowledge (like counting, measurement, shapes and size, geometrical ideas and finally socialization through action).
 The traditional games are the best ways of teaching and learning.
 When these are applied in the primary schools, many teachers revealed that children know many games that the teachers have forgotten.